w3c/wai-personalization-standards/content/index.md

 * **User agents** such as browser extensions and assistive technology can use the syntax to manipulate the content to meet the user’s need.
 User agents can also use user preferences for different interface options.

 ## The WAI-Adapt Documents
+* [WAI-Adapt Explainer](https://www.w3.org/TR/adapt/) (Working Draft Note) is the core introductory document that explains general use cases, vocabulary, and anticipated uses.
 * [Requirements for WAI-Adapt Specifications](https://www.w3.org/TR/adapt-requirements/) (Working Draft Note) includes user stories, specific use cases, and requirements for enabling adaptable content.
-* [WAI-Adapt Explainer](https://www.w3.org/TR/adapt/) (Working Draft Note) is the core introductory document that explains general use cases, vocabulary, and anticipated uses.
+* [WAI-Adapt: Symbols Module](https://www.w3.org/TR/adapt-symbols/) (Candidate Recommendation specification) is the technical specification that enables symbols to replace text in web content.
+* [W3C Augmentative and Alternative Communication (AAC) Symbols Registry] provides a mapping between concepts expressed in text and corresponding symbols in AAC symbol sets.

+Additional drafts provide information on potential future standards:
-* [WAI-Adapt: Content Module](https://www.w3.org/TR/adapt-content/) (Working Draft specification) is the technical specification that provides terms authors can use to enhance web content with information about controls, symbols, and user interface elements.
+* [WAI-Adapt: Content Module](https://www.w3.org/TR/adapt-content/) (Working Draft specification) has draft ideas for terms authors can use to enhance web content with information about controls and user interface elements.
+The symbols section is now a separate module.
 * [WAI-Adapt: Help and Support Module](https://www.w3.org/TR/adapt-help/) (Working Draft) lists examples of the adapted help and support properties.
 * [WAI-Adapt: Tools Module](https://www.w3.org/TR/adapt-tools/) (Working Draft) lists examples of the adapt tools properties.